uoy-ads/ads-guides-marinesurvey/content/4-CreatingDigitalArchive.md

 For example, all modern bathymetric instruments (e.g. single-beam echosounder, multi-beam echosounder and LiDAR) record ‘noise’ – these distortions can be caused by air bubbles in the water, seaweed, fish, caught net and other things affecting the signals.
 Complex structures like masts can give a weak return, and so they could be assumed to be noise or mid-water features like fish.
 Sometimes data can be over cleaned and real archaeological features accidentally removed.
 This can happen if an automatic cleaning tool has been used and the results not fully checked.
 There may be a need to return to the earlier processed forms of the data set to correct and make sure all archaeological information has been extracted.

 While retaining all data from a project is always the safest option - and may be a requirement in some instances - for data sets that undergo multiple processing steps archiving the ‘start’ and ‘end’ points while recording in detail the connecting steps can ensure that data is reproducible and can be verified.
 Hence, practitioners suggested a preference for archiving the navigationally corrected ‘raw’ data files and the final data products – providing, of course, the metadata recorded for the project contains the sufficient details of all processing (including software and hardware details, processes and steps, so that a user is able to recreate the intermediate phases.
-This is discussed further in the ‘Preservation intervention points for marine data’ section below and more generally in the ADS Guides to Good Practice section on [‘Data selection: preservation intervention points’](https://archaeologydataservice.ac.uk/help-guidance/guides-to-good-practice/the-project-lifecycle/data-selection-preservation-intervention-points/).
+This is discussed further in the ‘Preservation intervention points for marine data’ section below and more generally in the ADS Guides to Good Practice section on ['Data selection: preservation intervention points'](https://doi.org/10.5284/h0p2-5584).

 The development of inhouse procedural notes to ensure standardised processing has also been emphasised as particularly useful for appraising the usefulness of data received.
 Keeping a log of the settings during each phase of processing ease the compilation of detailed metadata and can be included within the archival data set.
 Structured metadata and documentation is discussed further in the Metadata and Documentation section below.

-## Structuring your Archive
+## 4.2 Structuring your Archive

-General guidance on structuring digital archives is available in the ADS Guides to Good Practice section on [‘Planning for the creation of digital data’](https://archaeologydataservice.ac.uk/help-guidance/guides-to-good-practice/the-project-lifecycle/planning-for-the-creation-of-digital-data/).
-Additionally, the British Geological Survey have created detailed guidance on storing survey data within a standardised folder structure (BGS 2020).
+General guidance on structuring digital archives is available in the ADS Guides to Good Practice section on [‘Planning for the creation of digital data’](https://doi.org/10.5284/h0p2-5584).
+Additionally, the British Geological Survey have created detailed guidance on storing survey data within a standardised folder structure [@bgs2020survey].
 One core principle however is to assume that those working with your data come from a position of knowing very little about the project that generated it.
 Making directory and file names obvious in terms of what they are and what they contain is one basic step that can help make complex data sets understandable and navigable in the long term.
 This can include adding some means of identifying the relevant activity to the file name such as a unique reference number, project number, or project name to create a standardised naming convention e.g. for survey line increments:

 *[Survey ID/Survey Name]_[Survey Year]_(Instrument][Incremental line identifier].(File Format Extension]*